mdeff/fma/README.md

 > baselines for genre recognition.
 Code, data, and usage examples are available
 > at <https://github.com/mdeff/fma>.

-This is a **pre-publication release**.
-As such, this repository as well as the paper and data are subject to change.
-Stay tuned!

 ## Data

 All metadata and features for all tracks are distributed in